reimerb13/NFL-Super-Bowl-Analysis/README.md

 # Super Bowl Data

-The 'Super Bowl History 1967-2020' dataset contained 54 rows and 10 columns.
+The 'Super Bowl History 1967-2020' dataset contained 54 observations and 10 variables.
+8 of the 10 variables were considered 'character' and 2 of the variables were considered 'integer'.